How to Kill and Get Rid of Bed Bugs

 Dusts last longer than aerosols, but the crack and crevice tips on the Phantom and Bedlam areosols enable you to get into the smallest cracks.
 It is a good idea to use a combination of sprays and dusts.
-Temprid SC may be used on the tufts and seams of mattresses and works well as a residual insecticide sprayed in other recommended treatment areas such as night stands, chests, dressers, couches and chairs.
+Temprid SC may be used on the tufts and seams of mattresses.
+It works well as a residual insecticide sprayed in other recommended treatment areas such as night stands, chests, dressers, couches and chairs.

 Treat all baseboards and furniture (Night Stand, Chests, Dressers, Couches and Chairs)

 There are several products on the market that work well for bed bugs:

 Apply residual liquid, aerosol or dust residual insecticides such as Temprid Ready Spray Aerosol, Optimate CS, D-Fense SC, Cimexa Dust , D-Fense SC, Alpine PT Aerosol, Transport Mikron, Temprid SC, Bedlam Plus Aerosol, and Phantom Aerosol.

 It is best to use a combination of these products for application purposes.

 You can get these at discounted rates in be form of kits: Bed Bug Kits

 Optimate CS Usage: Mix 10 ml (about .33 oz) Optimate CS with one gallon of water (Remember to use what you mix-within 24 hours.)
 Adjust the spray pattern to a mist by turning the nozzle.
 A low fine mist is best for most spraying, but you may need to use a stream to get into some cracks and crevices.
 If you can't get into the cracks and crevices use one of the aerosols described below with it's crack and crevice tips to reach into these areas.

 D-Fense SC can be used on mattresses and boxsprings.
 See details below